da-panggui/talqs-template/README.md

 ## Intro

-Talqs is a lightweight JavaScript library to render aibeike question data to HTML string.
+TalqsTemplate is a lightweight JavaScript library to render aibeike question data to HTML string.
 It's easy to integrate with your application.

 [read more]( https://hejinjun.github.io/talqs-template/)